 Disclosure and conflict of interest: Unpublished materials disclosed in a submitted manuscript must not be used in a reviewer’s own research without the express written consent of the author.
-Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
+Privileged information or ideas obtained through peer review must be confidential and not used for personal advantage.
 Reviewers should recuse themselves (i.e. should ask another member of the editorial board instead to review and consider) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.

 Abstracting and Indexing

 - Agenzia Nazionale per la Valutazione del sistema Universitario e della Ricerca (ANVUR)